|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These meatballs are baked in the oven, which has several advantages.
 They require less fat, they cook more evenly all around, and you do not have to stand by the entire time to check their browning and turn them if necessary.
-This makes this recipe an easy and hands-off dinner.
+It makes the recipe an easy and hands-off dinner.

 This recipe uses a little trick to brown the meatballs.
 Instead of placing them directly on the baking or roasting pan, you use a cooling rack to keep the meatballs dry.
 As it cooks, the ground beef releases liquid.
 If the meatballs sit in the liquid, they can get soggy and won’t brown as well.

 Check whether your cooling rack is indeed oven safe.
-If it has a non-stick coating, it likely isn’t designed to be used in the oven.
-Under the impact of heat, the coating can break down and bits and pieces can end up in your food.
-You need a non-coated metal rack for this recipe.
+If it has a nonstick coating, it likely isn’t designed to be used in the oven.
+Under the impact of heat, the coating can break down, and bits and pieces can end up in your food.
+You need an uncoated metal rack for this recipe.

 The pattern of the rack also matters.
-A grid wire pattern offers much more support for the food, whereas in a parallel pattern the meatballs can slip through the wires if the bars are very far apart, or the meatballs are small.
+For example, a grid wire pattern offers much more support for the food, whereas in a parallel pattern, the meatballs can slip through the wires if the bars are very far apart or if the meatballs are small.

-A roasting pan with an insert whose bars are not too widely spaced for meatballs will also work well here.
+A roasting pan with an insert with bars not too widely spaced for meatballs will also work well here.

-For this recipe, use 85% lean ground beef for the most flavorful and moist meatballs.
+For this recipe, use 85 percent lean ground beef for the most flavorful and moist meatballs.

 Gather the ingredients.

-In a large bowl, combine the ground beef with the breadcrumbs, garlic, parsley, dried thyme, basil, and oregano, the salt and pepper, beaten egg, and milk.
+In a large bowl, combine ground beef with breadcrumbs, garlic, parsley, dried thyme, basil, and oregano, salt and pepper, beaten egg, and milk.
 Mix with hands until well blended.

 Shape into 1-inch meatballs using hands or a cookie scoop.
-Place on the rack.
+Place on rack.